Doctors Discourage Detox Cleanses

 The Appeal of Detoxing

 Being healthy requires hard work, which is why discovering shortcuts is always alluring.
 These shortcuts can come in the form of detoxes or cleanses.
-Detoxification diets are trendy, but there is little or no evidence that they actually remove toxins from your body.
+Detoxification diets are trendy, but there is little or no evidence that they remove toxins from your body.

 Many doctors and healthcare providers discourage using detoxes or cleanses because of potential harm.
 Here are the problems with detoxes relating to nutrition and the gastrointestinal tract.